-- 8. The CRMC has provided leadership in developing SAMPs.
-Rhode Island already has such plans for five regions of the state, three of which have undergone substantial revisions in order to adapt to changes in knowledge and development trends.
-Citizens, scientists, businesses and public officials will work together to create SAMPs in new areas.
-The General Assembly anticipates that SAMPs would be a primary method for implementing the MRDP. - 9.
-The EDC dates from 1974 (just a few years after the inception of the CRMC) and was given a number of tools to jump-start economic redevelopment.
+- 9. The EDC dates from 1974 (as the Department of Economic Development, just a few years after the inception of the CRMC) and was given a number of tools to jump-start economic redevelopment.
 These include the ability to acquire and manage industrial sites, in particular former Navy bases and facilities; to attract and work with outside investors; to foster the growth of local firms; and to promote a broad range of economic projects.
 As a land manager, the EDC plays a role similar to that of any applicant for a development project and is subject to permit reviews and assents from the CRMC.
 As a promoter of development activities by other parties, the EDC attempts to expedite permits for projects that have limited windows of opportunity.
-As well, the EDC advocates for large projects-the scale and complexity of which pose a major challenge for coastal managers.
-These multiple EDC roles have until now acted as a constraint on the amount of collaboration that has taken place with coastal managers.
-The CRMC meets regularly with EDC and serves on its panel with northern Narragansett Bay communities. - 10.
-The DEM emerged from state government reorganization in 1978, taking on roles from the old Department of Natural Resources and the Department of Health and assuming new responsibilities established to implement federal environmental protection laws, most notably those pertaining to air, water pollution control, solid and hazardous waste management, and endangered species.
+As well, the EDC advocates for large projects-the scale and complexity of which pose a major challenge for coastal managers. - 10.
+The DEM emerged from state government reorganization in 1978, taking on roles from the old Department of Natural Resources and the Department of Health and assuming new responsibilities established to implement federal environmental protection laws, most notably those pertaining to air, water pollution control, solid and hazardous waste management, endangered species, and protection and fisheries management.
 DEM sets discharge limits in the permits it issues for a wide range of facilities and contaminants, through delegation of regulatory authority from the EPA.
 The Rhode Island General Assembly assigned regulation of coastal fresh water wetland permits to the CRMC.
 DEM implements functions such as regulating wetland modifications and individual sewage disposal systems.
 In addition to these regulatory powers, DEM manages extensive properties for recreation and conservation purposes, including portions of several islands in Narragansett Bay as well as fishing port facilities and boat ramps. - 11.
 Fragmented decision-making impairs efficiency.
 Thin staffing in agencies undermines even well-thought-out policies and procedures, slowing down response time and reducing the quality and thoughtfulness of reviews and decisions.
 Furthermore, the chain of decision-making is time consuming and inefficient for both applicants and public bodies.
-State agency reviews occur later in the process after municipal reviews, and are plagued by overlapping and uncoordinated policies and procedures.
-An example is the confusion that exists between the DEM's water quality zoning of state waters and the CRMC's use zones for water and shore areas.
-Increasingly, development opportunities are focusing on the state's urban waterfronts, where decisions made today involve infrastructure investments that will be in place for 50 to 100 years hence, and the best solutions require synchronized private and public investments that take advantage of windows of opportunity generated in the marketplace.
-Piecemeal, rule-driven decisions may miss the greater opportunity.
+Increasingly, development opportunities are focusing on the state's urban waterfronts, where decisions made today involve infrastructure investments that will be in place for 50 to 100 years hence, and the best solutions require synchronized private and public investments that take

-- 12. Decision-makers rarely are actively working together in analyzing, monitoring and assessing choices and opportunities.
+- advantage of windows of opportunity generated in the marketplace.
+Piecemeal, rule-driven decisions may miss the greater opportunity. - 12.
+Decision-makers rarely are actively working together in analyzing, monitoring and assessing choices and opportunities.
 There is little information-sharing among government agencies at the state level, and perhaps even less between the layers, especially between the municipal and state levels.
 The system of governance may be able to identify and correct the worst mistakes and abuses of the environment, but the system may also be self-limiting and incapable of generating momentum.
 Focus and intensity of collaboration are needed to get exceptionally good results for all parties. - 13.
 Ocean policy and regional governance is the next frontier for coastal and marine resource management in the United States.
-Rhode Island's Governor Carcieri, as leader of the New England/Canada consortium of heads of state, has promoted such an agenda recently for the region, consistent with the National Agenda of the 2003 Ocean Commission Report.
-In initial discussions, neighboring states have shown an interest in developing a tri-state special area management plan to address common issues within southeast New England seas.
+Rhode Island's Governor Carcieri, as leader of the New England/Canada consortium of heads of state, has promoted such an agenda recently for the region, consistent with the National Agenda of the 2003 Ocean Commission.
+In initial discussions, neighboring states have shown an interest in developing a tri-state special area management plan to address common issues within adjacent New England state waters.

-Strategies for Leadership and Coordination
+Strategies for Leadership, Support and Coordination